Lantianqianmu/evaHLA/README.md

-# evaHLA
+# EvaHLA
-Nextflow pipeline for evaHLA
+Nextflow pipeline for EvaHLA

 ## System requirements ##
 The pipeline requires >= 256 GB memory.
 It is recommended to have at least 8 cores.
 We typically run the pipeline on a server with dual Epyc 7542 and 512 GB memory.